dehydratedpotato/socpowerbud/README.md

    </details>
+-->
 ## Bugs and Issues
 <details>
 <summary><strong>Identified</strong></summary>

-- Support for M1 Pro/Max/Ultra currently unofficial
+- Outputs on M1 Pro/Max/Ultra may not work as expected (IOReport entries unknown)

    </details>